adletec/sonic/README.md

 After putting many hours of work into our _Jace.NET_ fork, we decided that it no longer made sense to maintain API compatibility, and this was the birth hour of _sonic_.

 When compared to _Jace.NET_, _sonic_ shows to be at least as fast as _Jace.NET_.
-Often, _sonic_ outperforms _Jace.NET_ by a factor.
-The notable exception being re-evaluation with disabled cache.
+Often, _sonic_ outperforms _Jace.NET_ by a significant factor, the notable exception being re-evaluation with disabled cache.
 This is due to a still existing bug in _Jace.NET_ which prevents the user from _actually_ disabling the cache.

 We're using _sonic_ in our commercial products and it's stress tested many thousand hours per year.
 We fixed a lot of bugs, we're constantly benchmarking and testing new kinds of expressions to make sure that we don't overfit to a specific kind of test.